How common is low back pain?

 What signs of low back pain require immediate attention?

-If you develop the following signs and symptoms, you should see your doctor immediately.
-It could indicate a serious condition that may need immediate medical attention:
+If you develop the following signs and symptoms concerning back pain, you should visit your local clinic in HK and see a specialist.
+These signs could indicate a serious condition that may need immediate medical attention:

 - Back pain persisting beyond a few days